-Mr. Chow Chun To and Mr. Chan Wing Kee (being the independent non-executive Directors at the relevant time) were unable to attend the annual general meeting of the Company held on 20 June 2018 as they were obliged to be away for their business matters.
+Mr. Chan Wing Kee (being the independent non-executive Director at the relevant time) was unable to attend the annual general meeting of the Company held on 24 June 2019 as he was obliged to be away for his business matters.